2023 Most Popular Electrical & Power Installation Undergraduate Certificate Trade Schools in Missouri

 Most Popular Missouri Trade Schools for an Award Taking 1 to 4 Years in Electrical & Power Installation

-Our 2023 rankings named Cape Girardeau Career and Technology Center the most popular school in Missouri for electrical & power transmission installers students working on their undergraduate certificate.
-Located in the small city of Cape Girardeau, Cape Girardeau CTC is a public school with a small student population.
+Our analysis found Cape Girardeau Career and Technology Center to be the most popular school for electrical & power transmission installers students who want to pursue a undergraduate certificate in Missouri.
+Located in the city of Cape Girardeau, Cape Girardeau CTC is a public college with a fairly small student population.

 About 33% of the students majoring in electrical transmission installation at the school are women while 67% are male.